 - Keep your landscaping trimmed and tidy.
 That way, it’s less likely that winds and storms will blow debris into your pool and cause damage.

-- Use paper and plastic products around the pool to avoid potential broken glass causing injury or damaging your liner.
+- Use paper and plastic dishes around the pool to avoid potential broken glass or aluminum damaging your liner.

 5. Using Candles, Fireworks, and Other Heat Sources Near Your Pool

 While it may seem like a good idea to have water nearby when dealing with fire, you need to be cautious when there are open flames around your vinyl pool liner.
 The heat can cause melting, burns, and scorch marks if they accidentally get too close to your liner.

 - Avoid smoking, grilling, candles, tiki torches, and campfires near the pool, especially if it’s windy outside.
 The wind can easily blow hot ash and sparks into the water and cause damage to the liner.

 - Make sure all flames are fully out before leaving the pool/patio area.

 - Keep sparklers and other fireworks away from the pool during celebrations like the Fourth of July.